Home Search News

 A list of ALL books read and discussed, since their organization, by The Contemporary Book Discussion Club (fall 1983) and the Evening Book Discussion Club (spring 1989) are on my web page under “Books” at: http://www.carcinoidinfo.info (this web site).
 I have a small business card size 2004 calendar with web page and email addresses if you would care of have one tonight.
 On the other side of this page I shall list a FEW books that have been lively discussed in book groups.

-Copyright 2004 by Susan L. Anderson
+Copyright 2004 and beyond by Susan L. Anderson

 Click here to email me SunnySusan@Cox.Net